 Project Background

-This project focuses on the creation of a digital banking app paired with a financial management experience (FMA) to acquire new customers and increase Amar Bank's third party funding.
+This project focuses on the creation of a digital banking app that is paired with a financial management experience (FMA) to acquire new customers and increase Amar Bank's third party funding.

 As the Product Designer, I worked across two major streams: